libraries-fi/ansible_doppelgaenger/README.md

 Usage
 -------------

+1. Install jinja2 version 2.8, newer versions have still bugs in ansible.
+    ```sh
+    pip install jinja2=2.8 --user
+    ```
+1. Install ansible version 2.7
+    ```sh
+    pip install ansible==2.7 --user
+    ```
+1. Symlink playbooks
+    ```sh
+    ln -s /path/to/playbooks playbooks
+    ```
+1. Configure ansible-vault password path (vault_password_file) in ansible.cfg.

-Symlink playbooks like "ln -s /path/to/playbooks playbooks".
-Additionally, if you are using Ansible v2.4 then also make symlinks "ln -s playbooks/group_vars group_vars" and "ln -s playbooks/host_vars host_vars".
-Vagrant is ready to run, see a list of configured boxes with "vagrant status".
+Vagrant is ready to run, see a list of configured boxes with `vagrant status`.
 IPs will be assigned on first run (in ip_mapping.json).

-Optionally generate a hosts file with "./inventory.rb --hosts".
+Optionally generate a hosts file with `./inventory.rb --hosts`.
 If using this, keep hosts.base up to date.